galaxyproject/training-material/faqs/galaxy/analysis_troubleshooting.md

    - Write down any information you think might help solve the problem
      - See [this FAQ]({% link faqs/gtn/issues_galaxy.md %}) on how to write good bug reports
    - Click **{% icon galaxy-bug %} Report** button
-   - In the meantime, you can ask for help in the [Galaxy Gitter Channel](https://gitter.im/galaxyproject/Lobby) or the [GTN Gitter Channel](https://gitter.im/Galaxy-Training-Network/Lobby).
+   - In the meantime, you can ask for help in the [Galaxy Gitter Channel](https://gitter.im/galaxyproject/Lobby) or the [GTN Gitter Channel](https://gitter.im/Galaxy-Training-Network/Lobby), or you can browse the [Galaxy Help Forum](https://help.galaxyproject.org/) to see if others have encountered the same problem before.